Marga Scheide: The Luv' years

-From 1977 to 1981, Luv' (Marga Scheide, Patty Brard (replaced in August 1980 by Ria Thielsch) and José Hoebee) scored a string of hit records in a large part of Continental Europe (Benelux, Germany, Switzerland, Austria, Denmark, Finland, Norway, France, Spain) as well as Israel,South Africa, Zimbabwe, Australia, New Zealand, Canada, Argentina and Mexico.
+From 1977 to 1981, Luv' (Marga Scheide, Patty Brard (replaced in August 1980 by Ria Thielsch) and José Hoebee) scored a string of hit records in a large part of Continental Europe (Benelux, Germany, Switzerland, Austria, Denmark, Finland, Norway, France, Spain) as well as Israel, South Africa, Zimbabwe, Australia, New Zealand, Canada, Argentina and Mexico.
 In March 1981, the group disbanded.

 Eight years later, Scheide formed a new version of Luv' with two other vocalists (Diana van Berlo and Michelle Gold).
-This new line-up only scored a minor hit ("Welcome to my Party") on the Dutch Top 40 in the autumn of 1989 and never became as successful as the original trio.
+This new line-up, dubbed "Marga's Luv" by fans, only scored a minor hit ("Welcome to my Party") on the Dutch Top 40 in the autumn of 1989 and never became as successful as the original trio.
 In the summer of 1990, Michelle Gold was replaced by Carina Lemoine.
 In 1992, the formation broke up again.

-The original Luv' singers reunited twice (in 1993-1996 and in 2005–2012).
+The original Luv' singers reunited twice (in 1993–1996 and in 2005–2012).
 In March 2016, Scheide, Hoebee and Thielsch announced another comeback of Luv' in De Telegraaf.
 The trio toured the nostalgia circuit in the Netherlands and Flanders (Belgium).
-On January 4, 2019, media personality Chimène van Oosterhout officially replaced Ria Thielsch.
+On 4 January 2019 media personality Chimène van Oosterhout officially replaced Ria Thielsch.
 In July 2019, Luv' released a Latin pop-reggaeton single entitled With Him Tonight with Latin Grammy-nominated producers Keith Morrison and Manuel Garrido-Lecca.

-On February 7, 2020, Luv' (which had not performed since September 2019 due to José Hoebee's illness) informed the media and the public about the interruption of their activities.
+On 7 February 2020 Luv' (which had not performed since September 2019 due to José Hoebee's illness) informed the media and the public about the interruption of their activities.

 Musical career without Luv'

+Alongside José Hoebee, Scheide sang backing vocals on Dutch girl group Babe's 1981 single "Tick-A-Thums-My-Heart".
+The track was produced by Hans van Hemert and reached #16 on the Dutch Single Top 100 charts.

-In 1982, Scheide was the lead member of another short-lived girl group Marga & Deuce with two twin sisters Clari and Anja Horsmeier who recorded an unsuccessful single ("One, Two, Three...
-Bananas").
-Then, a solo single was released ("Love Symphony"), a medley of The Supremes that flopped, even though it was broadcast on Black American radio stations.
+In 1982, Scheide was the lead member of another short-lived girl group Marga & Deuce with two twin sisters Clari and Anja Horsmeier who recorded a single ("One, Two, Three...
+Bananas"), however it failed to chart.
+The following year, Scheide released a solo single titled ("Love Symphony"), a medley of The Supremes hits.
+The single failed to char, even though it was broadcast on Black American radio stations.

-In 1984-1985, she participated in a TV musical for children based on ABBA's songs and performed in Dutch : Abbacadabra.
+In 1984–1985, she participated in a TV musical for children based on ABBA's songs and performed in Dutch: Abbacadabra.
 José Hoebee was also part of the cast of this show.

 In 1992, alongside the singer Lisa Boray, Marga was briefly involved in another musical: Rockstar.

 From October 2020 to April 2022, she appeared as a guest artist for a limited number of performances of Flemish comedian Piv Huvluv as part of his Vinylvreter tour.
-She gave a farewell performance at CC De Spil in Roeselare, Belgium, on April 15, 2022.
+She gave a farewell performance at CC De Spil in Roeselare, Belgium, on 15 April 2022.